Cocona Sakurai: 2023

-In January, Sakurai won the Hitachi Ladies Classic of the LPGA of Taiwan Tour (January 6-8), her second overseas tour event, beating out Wu Chia-yen.
+In January, Sakurai won the Hitachi Ladies Classic of the LPGA of Taiwan Tour (6–8 January), her second overseas tour event, beating out Wu Chia-yen.

 In February, Sakurai signed an affiliation agreement with the Nitori Corporation.

 In March, Sakurai signed a management contract with the Cross-Bee Sports Agency.
-She also signed a sportswear contract with the And Per Se brand.
+She also signed a sportswear contract with the "and per se" brand.

 Having finished first in prize money in the LPGA of Japan StepUp Tour the previous year, Sakurai was awarded LPGA of Japan Tour exemption for the first half of the 2023 season.
-She started off the season missing the cut in the first two tournaments but gradually caught on and she recorded her first top-10 finish at the KKT Cup Vantelin Ladies Open in April, finishing tied for 5th place.
+She started off the season missing the cut in the first two tournaments but gradually caught on and she recorded her first top-10 finish at the KKT Cup Vantelin Ladies Open (14-16 April), finishing tied for 5th place.

-At the Shiseido Ladies Open (June 29-July 2), Sakurai started off the final day one stroke behind the leaders.
-She made consecutive birdies at the 17th and 18th holes on the final day to catch up with the then-new leader Shiho Kuwaki at 10-under par and won the playoff after two holes for her first win on the LPGA of Japan Tour.
-With this win, she was awarded exemption for the remainder of the season and the next season of 2024.
+At the Shiseido Ladies Open (29 June – 2 July), Sakurai started off the final day one stroke behind the leaders.
+Consecutive birdies at the 17th and 18th holes on the final day enabled her to catch up with the then-new leader Shiho Kuwaki at 10-under par (71, 71,69, 69 = 278) and she won the playoff on the second hole for her first win on the LPGA of Japan Tour.
+With this win, she was awarded an exemption for the remainder of the season and the following season.

-Four weeks later at the Rakuten Super Ladies (July 27-30), Sakurai started off the final day in second place, two strokes behind the leader, and she shot a 66 to come from behind to win her second tournament.
+Four weeks later at the Rakuten Super Ladies (27–30 July), Sakurai started off the final day in second place, two strokes behind the leader, and she shot a 66 to come from behind to win her second tournament with a score of twenty-one under par (67, 69, 65, 66 = 267).
 With this win, at the age of 19 years and 167 days old, she became the 4th youngest player, behind Ai Miyazato, Nasa Hataoka and Yuka Saso, to gain 2 career LPGA of Japan Tour wins.
-She also shot 11 consecutive rounds in the 60s from the second round of the Daito Kentaku e-Heya Net Ladies (July 20-23) tournament through the Rakuten Super Ladies and the Hokkaido Meiji Cup (August 4-6) tournaments to the second round of the CAT Ladies tournament (August 18-20), tying the all-time record set by Yui Kawamoto in 2019.
+She also shot 11 consecutive rounds in the 60s from the second round of the Daito Kentaku e-Heya Net Ladies (20–23 July) tournament through the Rakuten Super Ladies and the Hokkaido Meiji Cup (4–6 August) tournaments to the second round of the CAT Ladies tournament (18–20 August), tying the all-time record set by Yui Kawamoto in 2019.